 Additionally, there’s the choice of fibre optic from the BT or Virgin Media networks.
-Fibre optic services using BT’s network provide a connection up to 76Mb download and 20Mb upload, a significant step up from ADSL.
+Fibre optic services using BT’s network provide an unlimited connection up to 76Mb download and 20Mb upload, a significant step up from ADSL.
 Virgin Media fibre (previously known as cable) broadband goes even faster - presently up to 300Mb!

 Comparing mobile broadband in Stoke-on-Trent

 All the four network operators - EE, Three, O2 and Vodafone - provide strong signal across Stoke-on-Trent.
 3G is widely available on every network in both central areas and the outskirts, including locations such as Norton Green, Wolstanton, Kidsgrove, Longton and Werrington.

 If you’re interested in faster mobile broadband there are a couple of options.
 Three operates an ‘Advanced 3G’ network in the Stoke-on-Trent area, which uses a technology known as DC-HSDPA to provide much faster speeds over standard 3G.
 This can be very quick and may not need any additional equipment as it’s often supported by existing mobile broadband dongles, tablets and smartphones.

 4G mobile broadband is also on offer from all networks, however coverage is not yet as extensive as 3G so you may find signal becomes patchy further from the central areas.